-Name, Province or State and Country of Residence Position Principal Occupation During Preceding Five Years Director Since Ewan Downie (1)(3) Ontario, Canada Chairman of the Board and Director Mr. Downie has over 25 years' experience in the exploration and mining industry in North America and is currently President and Chief Executive Officer and a director of Premier Gold Mines Limited (TSX: PG), a mining company, since May 2006.
+Name, Province or State and Country of Residence Position Principal Occupation During Preceding Five Years Director Since Ewan Downie (1)(3) Ontario, Canada Non-Executive Chairman of the Board and Director Mr. Downie has over 25 years' experience in the exploration and mining industry in North America and is currently President and Chief Executive Officer and a director of Premier Gold Mines Limited (TSX: PG), a mining company, since May 2006.
 He founded the original Wolfden Resources Inc. and served as its President and Chief Executive Officer from 1995 to 2007.
 Mr. Downie served as the President, Secretary and Treasurer of the Corporation from August 12, 2009 until April 23, 2010 at which time he became the Chairman of the Board.
-August 12, 2009 Donald Hoy (1) Ontario, Canada President, Chief Executive Officer and Director Mr. Hoy has been the Chief Executive Officer of the Corporation since January 19, 2016 and from June 24, 2011 to December 4, 2013 and President of the Corporation since June 24, 2011.
-Mr. Hoy has been a professional geoscientist with the Association of Professional Geoscientists of Ontario since April 2003.
-Mr. Hoy holds a B.Sc. from the University of Western Ontario and a M.Sc. from Queen's University.
-March 26, 2012 Ronald N. Little Ontario, Canada Lead Director Mr. Little is an engineer, geologist and entrepreneur who has developed mining projects in Canada, South America and Africa.
-He was the founder and CEO of Orezone Resources and Orezone Gold Corp. for over 20 years and January 2, 2018
+August 12, 2009 Ronald N. Little (1) Ontario, Canada President and Chief Executive Officer and Director Mr. Little is an engineer, geologist and entrepreneur who has developed mining projects in Canada, South America and Africa.
+He was the founder and CEO of Orezone Resources and Orezone Gold Corp. for over 20 years and built one of the most successful exploration and mine development track records in Burkina Faso.
+He is and has been a director and advisor to other public companies and not for profit entities.
+Mr. Little is a Professional Engineer and holds a Bachelor of Science in Engineering (Geological) from Queen's University in Kingston (1985).
+January 2, 2018 Ian Atkinson (2)(3)(4) Texas, U.S.A Director Mr. Atkinson was previously President and CEO, and a Director, of Centerra Gold before retiring in 2015.
+He has more than 40 years of experience in the mining industry with extensive background in exploration, project development and mergers and acquisitions.
+Prior to his ten-year tenure at Centerra, Mr. Atkinson held various senior leadership positions with Hecla Mining Company, Battle Mountain Gold, Hemlo Gold Mines and the Noranda Group.
+Mr. Atkinson has contributed to the discovery of several major mineral deposits and been involved in a number of large global mining projects in his career.
+Mr. Atkinson holds a Bachelor of Science degree in geology from King's College, University of London and a Masters degree in geophysics from the Royal School of Mines, University of London June 26, 2018 Don Bubar (2)(3)(4) Ontario, Canada Director Mr. Bubar is a professional geoscientist with 40 years experience in mineral exploration and development in Canada.
+Mr. Bubar is a graduate of McGill University (B.Sc.
+1977) and Queen's June 26, 2018